 - J1 J1 is set for the type of memory that is being used.
 It is set to Position A for 27C64/27C128 devices, or to Position B for 27C256 devices.
-This jumper is set to position B at the factory, and should not be changed in the field. - J2J2 is set for the type of memory that is being used.
+This jumper is set to position B at the factory, and should not be changed in the field. - J2 J2 is set for the type of memory that is being used.
 It is set to Position A for 27C64/27C128 devices, or to Position B for 27C256 devices.
-This jumper is set to position B at the factory, and should not be changed in the field. - J3 J3 is set for the communication medium data rate.
+This jumper is set to position B at the factory, and should not be changed in the field. - J3 is set for the communication medium data rate.
 It can be set to a 56K data rate, or to a 64K data rate.
 This jumper is set to 56K or 64K for the 449 Interface, and to 64K for the G.703 Interface. - J4 J4 is set to either enable or disable the 80C196 processor watchdog timer.
 It is set to Position B to disable the watchdog timer, or to Position A to enable the watchdog timer.
-This jumper is set to Position A at the factory, and should not be changed in the field. - J5 J5 is set to Position A to allow the received data bit stream to be routed to the PLL (Phase Locked Loop), or is set to position B to ground the detector input to the PLL.
-This jumper is set to Position A at the factory, and should not be changed in the field. - J6 J6 selects internal timing when in Position A and loop timing when in Position B. Jumper J6 must be in Position B when using a G.703 module.
-With all other modules, the jumper must be in Position A.
+This jumper is set to Position A at the factory, and should not be changed in the field. - J5 is set to Position A to allow the received data bit stream to be routed to the PLL (Phase Locked Loop), or is set to position B to ground the detector input to the PLL.
+This jumper is set to Position A at the factory, and should not be changed in the field. - J6 selects internal timing when in Position A and loop timing when in Position B. Jumper J6 must be in Position B when using a G.703 module.
+With all other modules, the jumper must be in Position A. If you are using the E1 Interface Adapter (107320), J6 should be left in Position A, and the timing mode (loop or internal) must be selected by using SW1-4 on the E1 Interface Adapter.
+Refer to paragraph 3.6.5.5 for the location of SW1-4 and instructions on how to set it.